na-na-hi/renget/archive/crustcrunchJB.md

 \- Don't repeat words or phrases from your previous responses; Instead, try to creatively incorporate changing cadence and sentence structure.

 **%#18C4F0%Assistant Prefill:%%**
 Good response!
-I'm loving our story so far. ^^ Let me read the <description> and <guidelines> real quick...
+I'm loving our story so far. ^^ Let me read the documents inside the <description></description> and <guidelines></guidelines> tags real quick...
 Okay, got it.
 I'll add {{random:2,3,4}} more paragraphs.
 I won't write for {{user}}, no siree!
 That's your job.
 Right, gonna omit any further comments and XML.
 Now continuing:

 **%#18C4F0%Settings:%%**
 Temperature: 0.95